goktug7913/ESP_Pilot/README.md

 - Long range telemetry (I'm thinking of using LoRa or nRF24L01+)

 # Contributing
 If you want to contribute, you can open an issue or a pull request.
 I'll try to respond as soon as possible.

-# License
-The project will stay open source, but I'm not sure which license to use.
-Feel free to send me a message if you have any suggestions.
+I'm trying to keep the code as clean and commented as possible, so it should be easy to understand.
+If you have any questions, you can message me or open an issue.
+I'm also open to suggestions and feedback.